gchudnov/mindthegap/doc/content/intervals/index.md

   3       7    10   12    15        20   |
 ```

 Canvas size and theme can be customized.
-See [examples directory](https://github.com/gchudnov/mindthegap/tree/main/examples/src/main/scala/com/github/gchudnov/examples) for more details.
+See the [examples directory](https://github.com/gchudnov/mindthegap/tree/main/examples/src/main/scala/com/github/gchudnov/examples) for more details.

 ### Mermaid